collinsinclair/old-personal-website/_pages/about.md

 ---

+This page is a work in progress -- please check back soon for more!

 [^2]: One notable project from this course was using singular value decomposition to reduce a 4 GB data set on the topography of the Mariana Trench to just 200 MB.